CBSE Class 8th Maths Notes

 F + V – E = 2

 where F is the number of faces.
 The letters V and E stand for the number of vertices and edges, respectively.

 The above formula is called as Euler’s formula.

 Chapter 11: Mensuration

-Mensuration is the chapter that deals with the measurement or the calculations related to determining the area, perimeter, volume of various geometrical figures like square, cube, rectangle, cuboid, cylinder, and triangle, etc.
+Mensuration is the chapter that deals with the measurement or the calculations related to determining the area, perimeter, volume of various geometrical figures like squares, cubes, rectangles, cuboids, cylinders, and triangles, etc.

 Chapter 12: Exponents and Powers

-The chapter Exponents and powers cover the primary concepts such as laws of exponents and their applications.
+The chapter Exponents and Powers cover the primary concepts such as the laws of exponents and their applications.
 The chapter deals with the problems using the applications of power to write large numbers in exponents and vice-versa.